carpentries/instructor-training/_extras/guide.md

 > 1. Administer the [post-training survey]({{site.training_post_survey}}).
 > 1. Email attendees about [the checkout process][checkout].
 > 1. Debrief with the head of instructor training.
-> 1. Oversee final demonstrations and mark them as complete in AMY.
->     1. Go to More...
-Trainees.
->     1. Enter the person's name in the filte ron the left of the page and submit.
->     1. Click the gray `[+]` beside their name.
->     1. Fill in the details of the demo they did and who passed it.
->     1. Submit.
 {: .checklist}

 > ## Between Instructor Training Sessions [Trainer]